hilanahari/leetcode/README.md

 # LeetCode Solutions

-Python solutions to LeetCode problems, organized by difficulty.
+Python solutions to LeetCode problems, organized by topic.

 ## Structure

-- `leetcode_easy/` — easy problems
-- `leetcode_med/` — medium problems
+- `Arrays & Hash Tables/`

 Each file is named after the problem and includes its LeetCode number.